docker/docs/desktop/mac/permission-requirements.md

 This approach has the following limitations:
 - Docker Desktop can only be run by one user account per machine, namely the one specified in the `-–user` flag.
-- Ports 1-79 are blocked. the containers will run but the port won’t be exposed on the host.
+- Ports 1-79 are blocked.
+The containers will run but the port won’t be exposed on the host.
 - Spindump diagnostics for fine grained CPU utilization are not gathered.

 ## Privileged Helper